biborn/ScreenShooter/README.md

 ## ScreenShooter - <h3 className='title align-center'>RESTful api to take a screenshot of any site <span role="img" aria-label="camera">📸</span></h3>

 # to use
-it can get any simplpler then that
+it can's get any simpler then that

 `curl https://screenshooterapi.herokuapp.com/screenshot?url=github.com&device=desktop`

 `url` - the url of the site you want to capture